dan-bowen/ami-creator/README.md

 - EC2 Subnet, e.g `subnet-7a742b20`
 - EC2 IAM Instance Profile

-You will be prompted for these values when creating a new project, so it is a good idea to set them up first.

-You basically have three options for creating these resources:
+There are several options for creating these resources:

 1. Use existing resources.
-1. Create new ones.
+1. Manuall create new ones.
-1. Use [cloudformation.json](./cloudformation.json) to create a separate `ami-creator` stack for you.
+1. Use [cloudformation.yml](./cloudformation.yml) to create a separate `amify` stack for you.

-   [cloudformation.json](./cloudformation.json) has the added benefit of being completely separate from your existing resources.
-Don't like `ami-creator`?
-Just delete the stack, and there will be no traces of it in your AWS account.

 ## Installation